 Skógafoss Waterfall

-One of Iceland's largest and most majestic waterfalls — a thundering 60-meter curtain of water famous for its rainbows, Viking legend, and the 527-step staircase to breathtaking views from the top.
+The big finale of our favourite south-coast day — a thundering 60-meter curtain of water about an hour and three-quarters from the cabin, famous for its rainbows and the long staircase that climbs to the top.

 Distance from Cabin